shu223/BlockchainSwift/README.md

 ## What is this?

-This is an implementation of Blockchain in Swift 4 based on **this great article**:
+This is an implementation of Blockchain in Swift 4 based on **this great article** [^consensus]:

 [Learn Blockchains by Building One – Hacker Noon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)

-Unfortunately, I haven't completed the implemention.
-The "Consensus" part is missing.
+[^consensus]: The "Consensus" part is available in [feature/consensus](https://github.com/shu223/BlockchainSwift/tree/feature/consensus) branch.

 ## How to build